Jianfei-Shen/Multi-Time-Series-Prediction/Two Culture of Predictions.md

 WPS, on the other hand, is composed of huge amount of noise with a little bit signal.
 Heavy tools usually result in overfitting.
 If you apply deep learning to stock market, all you are going to get are the features of Brownian Motion.
 (See [Deep Learning the Stock Market](https://medium.com/@TalPerry/deep-learning-the-stock-market-df853d139e02).
 You wouldn't believe any kind of signal is in the form of fractal, would you?)

 There are two prevalent ways on handling WPS.
-You can either predict with light but robust tools (like linear models, SVM ..) or you can built a statistical model to get the future distribution by simulation.
+You can either predict with easy but robust tools (like linear models, SVM ..) or you can built a statistical model to get the future distribution by simulation.

 (To be continued...)